This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • In a small bowl sift together the flour, baking powder and salt.

-• In a separate bowl, stir together the ricotta cheese, eggs, sourdough starter, milk, honey, and vanilla until well combined and smooth.
+• In a separate bowl, stir together the ricotta cheese, eggs, sourdough starter, milk, honey, vanilla, and lemon zest until well combined and smooth.

 • Fold the flour mixture into the ricotta mixture until just combined.